shenanigansd/scratchpad/scratch/personal/resume.md

 # Resume

-## IDI

-### Migrated from on-premise solutions to cloud solutions

-Planned and implemented migration from AD to AAD

-Planned and implemented migration from device management in local AD to Intune

-Planned and implemented migration from local AD fileshares to SharePoint.
+## Impress Designs - SysAdmin, SWE, DevOps

+- Migrated company from onpremise AD to M365 implementing automated configuration and updates, and

 ### ProductionTracking